The Best Massachusetts Homeowners Insurance Companies

 Massachusetts Homeowners Insurance FAQ

 No, homeowners insurance is not mandatory; at least, not in the sense where you’ll get into legal trouble for not having it (like car insurance).
 However, you may be required to show proof of a homeowners insurance policy if you want to refinance your home through a mortgage.

 Thanks to a number of risk factors — from heavy snowfall in the winter to potential hurricanes in the summer — homeowners insurance in Massachusetts tends to be pricey.
 Annual premiums in the state average around $1,379, which is a step above the national mean of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Your best bet is to work with an independent broker who can help you compare prices and coverage from multiple companies before you buy.

-In Massachusetts, after you have had policy for one year, you’re not technically required to renew it.
-This gives you freedom to contact your insurance broker and ask them to shop around for cheaper rates.
-We recommend doing so every year or couple of years.
+In Massachusetts, after you have had a policy for one year, you’re not technically required to renew it.
+This gives you the freedom to contact your insurance broker and ask them to shop around for cheaper rates.
+We recommend doing so every year or every few years.

 Massachusetts is home to many historic buildings, including plenty of long-standing homes.
-In fact, the state’s median age for houses is 53 years — the second oldest in the nation, after New York.
+In fact, the state’s median age for houses is 54 years — the second-oldest in the nation, after New York.
 What does that mean for homeowners?
 Unfortunately, it may mean a harder time finding insurance.
 Older homes are less resistant to weather damage, which increases liability for providers and makes them less inclined to insure.

 If you do have an older home, we recommend looking into an HO-8 policy.
 The HO-8 was specifically designed for houses 40-plus years old and is more lenient when it comes to upgrade requirements for electrical, HVAC, and roofs.
 Older homes typically have trouble meeting those requirements on more common policies, like an HO-3.